 At Kids of the Wild we love wildlife, the coast, the beach and all that the ocean has to offer.
-We’ve all seen Blue Planet II and know just how stunning marine life can be but few of us learn the skills to get into the water to spot sea life up close.
+We’ve all seen Blue Planet II and know just how stunning marine life can be but few of us learn the skills to get into the water to spot sea creatures scuba diving up close.

-“Scuba Diving itself is one of the safest adventurous sports available, it allows humans to delve into a world that has hardly been discovered.
+“Scuba Diving itself is one of the most safe adventurous sports available, it allows humans to delve into a world that has hardly been discovered.